dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >[!CAUTION]
 >don't write texts directly in-game, because:
 >- ADs may interrupt,
->- AD force open other apps to close,
+>- some ADs force open other apps to close,
 >- the app is restarted.
 >
 >to deal with this, you should: